whuhxb/research-experience/university-of-arizona/TA-work-summary.md

 ## Teaching Assistant, CSC 473 Automata, Grammars and Languages, Aug 2023 - ongoing

-I worked as Teaching Assistant for CSC 473 Automata, Grammars and Languages taught by Prof. Cesim Erten.
+I have been working as Teaching Assistant for CSC 473 Automata, Grammars and Languages taught by Prof. Cesim Erten.
-Theory subjects are fun and interesting!!
+Theory subjects are fun and interesting.

 As a Teaching Assistant, I had regular duties like any other student TAs.
 I believe,